drets/drets.github.io/src/posts/haskell-exchange-2016.md

 console.log(plusThree(1)); // 4
 ```

-It's like *lego* games − having a set of pure functions you can easily build your
+It's like *lego* games; by having a set of pure functions you can easily build your
 own galaxy.

-*Why don't use pure functions all the time?*
+*Why aren't pure functions used all the time?*
 Pure functions are awesome but the real life programs have a bunch of
 side-effects.
-Getting response from the server, reading from the file, printing
+Getting a response from the server, reading from the file, printing
 to the screen − all these operations have side-effects.
-You can't build
+You can't build a truly
 *useful* program just on top of pure functions − you need functions with
 side-effects as well.